The CLEM Workflow

 To achieve that, the sample must be prepared from the very first step with all the various transformations it will undergo in mind.

-We focus our attention on Fluorescence Live Cell Imaging, cryo-immobilization (optimal ultrastructure preservation), electron microscopy imaging and ultimately, image registration.
-This is a narrow path, but likely to cover the broadest range of multimodal cell and tissue imaging.
+We focus our attention on Fluorescence Live Cell Imaging, cryo-immobilization by high pressure freezing, electron microscopy imaging and ultimately, image registration.
+This is a narrow path, but likely the best to cover the broadest range of multimodal cell and tissue imaging.
 Want to know more?
 Let's take an example

 Live Cell Imaging